bitjson/bch-bigint/readme.md

 As a practical consequence of removing the limit, numerical operation overflow is no longer a meaningful concept.
 A number that becomes too large would be too large due to the cost system established in [`CHIP: Targeted Virtual Machine Limits`](https://github.com/bitjson/bch-vm-limits), not due to a numerical boundary.
 These operations previously required overflow considerations: `OP_1ADD` (`0x8b`), `OP_1SUB` (`0x8c`), `OP_ADD` (`0x93`), `OP_SUB` (`0x94`), `OP_MUL` (`0x95`).

+Example showing previous 64-bit integer overflow no longer overflows:

+- In the current VM, multiplication of two large 64-bit numbers using `OP_MUL` (`0x95`), where the result is too large to fit in the 64-bit number specification, will result in an overflow and therefore script failure.
+In other words, the two inputs are valid, but the output is too large.
+- In the VM upgraded with both this CHIP and the cost system of [`CHIP: Targeted Virtual Machine Limits`](https://github.com/bitjson/bch-vm-limits), the multiplication of the same two numbers no longer results in script failure per se.
+It might result in script failure if the overall cost of the transaction happens to be exceeded by this specific operation.

+Example showing removal of overflow behavior in general:

+- In the VM upgraded with both this CHIP and the cost system of [`CHIP: Targeted Virtual Machine Limits`](https://github.com/bitjson/bch-vm-limits), the maximum number is a 10,000 byte number, due to the cost system.
+- Multiplying two valid numbers that result in, for example, a 10,005 byte number would result in script failure due to the result being too large to push onto the stack.
+- Notably, the failure would not be due to an overflow of the number system.

 ## Stakeholder Responses & Statements

 [Stakeholder Responses & Statements &rarr;](stakeholders.md)